Three transiting planet discoveries from the Wide Angle Search for Planets: WASP-85 A b; WASP-116 b, and WASP-149 b: Results for WASP-85

 One of the HARPS RV data has an uncertainty three times that of the other measurements, and a bisector span that is twice as large as the next greatest value.
 We carried out runs omitting this datum to check that it was not biasing our results.
-We found that removing this point made little difference to the significance of eccentricity, which we still find to favour a circular orbit but to be more significant in the absence of a long-term trend.
-Removing the datum led to only a small increase in the value of the fitted trend in $\gamma$.
-We note though that the eccentricity of the orbit tended to increase with the removal of the highly uncertain HARPS measurement.
+We found that removing this point produced an insignificant increase in the value of the fitted trend in $\gamma$, and that the eccentricity of the orbit tended to increase with the removal of the highly uncertain HARPS measurement, though we note that eccentricity was still not significantly detected.
 We attribute this to the spacing of the RV data in orbital phase, which leads to a fit dominated by the three data between phase $0$ and phase $0.2$.

-The system parameters that we adopt are listed in Table\,\ref{tab:results}, along with the prior values.
-In Figure\,\ref{fig:photometry} we display the phase-folded photometric lightcurves, overlaid with the best fit transit model.
-Note that the visible transit depth is shallower than the depth listed in Table\,\ref{tab:results} owing to the effect of the third light contribution.
-There is a notable difference in scatter between the two LT / IO:O lightcurves.
-This is likely to be a result of the comparison stars that were available for the data reduction process.
-For the lightcurve obtained on the night of 2013-01-12 there were two suitable comparison stars, which were fainter than than WASP-85 by factors of $1.8$ and $2.25$.
-For the lightcurve obtained on the night of 2013-01-28, only one comparison star was available, and it was four times fainter than our target.